ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 #### URL variables

 When configuring the URLs for various endpoints, the Publisher can use substitution variables.
-The full list of these variables are defined in the [AMP Var Spec](https://github.com/ampproject/amphtml/blob/master/spec/amp-var-substitutions.md).
-In addition, this spec adds a few subscriptions-specific variables such as `READER_ID` and `AUTHDATA`.
+The full list of these variables are defined in the [HTML URL Variable Substitutions](https://github.com/ampproject/amphtml/blob/master/spec/amp-var-substitutions.md).

-Some of the most relevant variables are described in the table below:
+[`amp-access`](../amp-access/amp-access.md) added the following subscriptions-specific variables:

 <table>
   <tr>